 Hard disk space At least 250 MB free memory If you want to save the protective field or configuration values, you will need more memory.

-Screen display Color

-External drive DVD drive

-Input device Keyboard and mouse or touchpad

-Output device Printer (black-white or color)

-Interfaces RJ45 Ethernet network Bluetooth (optional) - If the PC does not have integrated Bluetooth technology, use an appropriate USB or PCMCIA adapter if necessary.
+Screen display Color Input device Keyboard and mouse or touchpad Output device Printer (black-white or color) Interfaces RJ45 Ethernet network Bluetooth (optional) - If the PC does not have integrated Bluetooth technology, use an appropriate USB or PCMCIA adapter if necessary.
 Operating system Microsoft® Windows 7 or higher